The Gibbs Charitable Trusts

 Strategic Fit Over Quality: The trust acknowledges that “the overwhelming majority (very many of them excellent) are not supported.”
 This suggests that even high-quality applications may be declined if they don't align with current trustee priorities and interests.

-International Development Track Record: The trust's largest funding category is international development (£122,500 of £201,500 total).
+International Development Track Record: The trust's largest funding category is international development.
 UK registered charities with proven track records in Africa, particularly in the Sahel region and countries where the trust currently funds (Ghana, Kenya, Sierra Leone, South Sudan, Zambia, Zimbabwe), may have stronger prospects.

-Methodist Connections: While no longer the dominant focus, Methodist Church connections remain relevant, particularly for projects involving church refurbishment, art exhibitions, or programs connected to Methodist districts.
+Methodist Connections: While no longer the dominant focus, Methodist Church connections remain relevant, particularly for projects involving church refurbishment, art exhibitions, or programmes connected to Methodist districts.

-Arts Organizations in Wales: The trust has demonstrated consistent support for Welsh arts organizations, particularly in Brecon and surrounding areas.
-Music festivals, ballet companies, and opera initiatives in Wales appear to be favored.
+Arts Organisations in Wales: The trust has demonstrated consistent support for Welsh arts organisations, particularly in Brecon and surrounding areas.
+Music festivals, ballet companies, and opera initiatives in Wales appear to be favoured.

 Realistic Expectations: Given the trust's candid warning about low success rates, applicants should carefully consider whether to invest time in an application.
 The trust suggests this self-selection is intentional, stating applicants should evaluate “whether or not to make an unsolicited application.”